Anas2013aYT/Remote-ADB/md/connectADB11_13.md

 ### How to pair and connect adb(Android 11 ~ Android 13)
+Make sure To subscribe to Anas2013a on YouTube
 #### Warning!!!
 If you use local adb, please don't use pairing mode.
 For local adb, please refer to [Connect adb (Android 4.x ~ Android 13)](./connectADB4x_13.md)

 #### 1. Different models of phones may be slightly different!